junxit/us-congress-bills-110/metadata.md

 - 2008-06-03 — Placed on the House Calendar, Calendar No. 228.
 - 2008-06-03 — Reported by the Committee on Transportation.
 H. Rept.
 110-675.
 - 2008-06-03 — Reported by the Committee on Transportation.
 H. Rept.
 110-675.
+- 2008-06-04 — Considered under suspension of the rules. (consideration: CR H4882-4886)
+- 2008-06-04 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+311.
+- 2008-06-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-04 — Ms. Johnson, E. B. moved to suspend the rules and agree to the resolution.
+- 2008-06-04 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4882-4883)
+- 2008-06-04 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4882-4883)